-- Cut the cabbage leaves into 2 inch pieces, and put into a large bowl.
+- Remove the cabbage leaves individually, and cut the cabbage leaves into 2 inch pieces, and put into a large bowl.

-- Add the salt water to the bowl of cabbage leaves and mix it up using your hands, ensuring each piece gets a good covering of salty water.
+- Put ¼ cup of salt into a small bowl of warm water and stir until dissolved.
+Add the salt water to the bowl of cabbage leaves and mix it up using your hands, ensuring each piece gets a good covering of salty water.

-- Leave the cabbage in the bowl at room temperature for 4-5 hours.
+- Leave the cabbage in the bowl at room temperature for 3-4 hours.
 The salt will start to draw out the water from the cabbage.
 You will see a brine in the bottom of the bowl.